d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 d2l.plt.legend();
 ```

-In the experiment, we used cross-entropy loss for class prediction.
-Now,
+Besides, in the experiment we used cross-entropy loss for class prediction:
-assume that the prediction probability of the actual class $j$ is $p_j$ and
-the cross-entropy loss is $-\log p_j$.
+denoting by $p_j$ the predicted probability for the ground-truth class $j$, the cross-entropy loss is $-\log p_j$.
 We can also use the focal loss
-:cite:`Lin.Goyal.Girshick.ea.2017`.
-Given the positive hyperparameters $\gamma$
+:cite:`Lin.Goyal.Girshick.ea.2017`: given hyperparameters $\gamma > 0$
-and $\alpha$, this loss is defined as:
+and $\alpha > 0$, this loss is defined as:

 $$ - \alpha (1-p_j)^{\gamma} \log p_j.$$

-As you can see, by increasing $\gamma$, we can effectively reduce the loss when the probability of predicting the correct class is high.
+As we can see, increasing $\gamma$
+can effectively reduce the relative loss
+for well-classified examples (e.g., $p_j > 0.5$)
+so the training
+can focus more on those difficult examples that are misclassified.

 ```{.python .input}
 def focal_loss(gamma, x):